oracle/nosql-examples/cluster_setup/README.md

 ### Oracle Cloud Infrastructure (OCI):
 * Spin up one or more compute instances – **Oracle Linux 7.x**
-* Make sure that the port range 5000-5100 is open between all instances.
-  * Refer to your local sysadmins for guidance on this.
-An example of how to do this in some systems may be:
-  * `sudo firewall-cmd --permanent --direct --passthrough ipv4 -I INPUT_ZONES_SOURCE -p tcp --dport 5000:5100 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT`
-  * `sudo firewall-cmd --direct --passthrough ipv4 -I INPUT_ZONES_SOURCE -p tcp --dport 5000:5100 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT`
-* Install Java 8 or greater on each the hosts (if a version 8 or greater is not already installed)
-  * `sudo yum install java`
+* Note: for OCI instances, the cluster_setup script will automatically install java, optionally configure network settings, and optionally set up raw NVMe drives.
 * Download a release distribution of Oracle NoSQL Database to your setup host
   * https://www.oracle.com/database/technologies/nosql-database-server-downloads.html
 * Optionally download a release distribution of the Oracle NoSQL Database Proxy to your setup host, if using the NoSQL http based drivers.
 * Download `cluster_setup.sh` and make it executable
   * `curl 'https://raw.githubusercontent.com/oracle/nosql-examples/master/cluster_setup/cluster_setup.sh' > cluster_setup.sh`
   * `chmod +x ./cluster_setup.sh`
 * Run `cluster_setup.sh`.
-This will guide you through the setup of a NoSQL Cluster on your OCI nstances
+This will guide you through the setup of a NoSQL Cluster on your OCI instances
   * `./cluster_setup.sh`